ouster-lidar/ouster-sdk/external/shared_sw/python-client/README.rst

 reinstalling the package after every change.
 For a local debug build, you can also add the ``-g`` flag.

+This package comes with a stub file providing type annotations for use with mypy.
+We don't currently run mypy in CI, but all changes should typecheck.
+To get started, see `the official mypy documentation`_.

+.. _the official mypy documentation: https://mypy.readthedocs.io

 Release
 =======